owlet42/kubeflow-docs/docs/user-guide/feast.rst

 Upload data to MinIO bucket
 ---------------------------

 If you already have the MinIO storage, you can directly skip the MinIO deployment step, and follow the next steps to upload data to MinIO.
 If not, we also provide a standalone MinIO deployment guide on the kubernetes clusters.
-You can use the following YAML content and execute this command in your terminal.
+You use the following YAML content and execute this command in your terminal.

 .. code-block:: shell